 The Navigator Lift-Away Professional only gives you the option to turn the rotating brush on or off but lacks options for different piles of carpet or for adjusting the height of the extractor.
 However, it is very easy to turn the brush on or off with a convenient button right near the top of the vacuum.

 It is a little hard to adjust the Kenmore, requiring you to turn a knob on the front of the vacuum.
 However, the Kenmore was the beat of the entire group at cleaning in close to the edge, leaving the least residual debris.

-The Eureka and the Navigator Lift-Away Professional also do a very good job of cleaning in close to the edges and into the corners of a room.
+The Eureka and the Navigator Lift-Away Professional also do a very good job at cleaning in close to the edges and into the corners of a room.
 Both of these products outperformed the Shark Rotator, leaving only a minuscule amount of residual mess behind.

 Next, we looked at the maximum reach of each vacuum.
 We measured both the cord and the reach, to determine how far you could effectively clean from the outlet.
 The Kenmore has both the longest reach of this group, as well as one of the longest reaches overall, with the rest of the products falling in behind it.